wolfvictorOSI/Edge-Data-Store-Docs/V1/Modbus/ModbusTCPDataSelectionConfiguration.md

 # Modbus TCP data selection configuration

-Once a data source is configured for a Modbus instance, you must configure which data is to be collected from the Modbus TCP slave device.
+Once a data source is configured for a Modbus TCP instance, you must configure which data is to be collected from the Modbus TCP slave device.

 ## Configure Modbus TCP data selection

+> **Note:** You cannot modify Modbus TCP data selection configurations manually.
+You must use the REST endpoints to add or edit the configuration.

 Complete the following to configure Modbus TCP data selection: